ThinkingBeyond/BeyondQuantum-2026/Arina Potapenko and Edward Bell/README.md

 **The central inquiry of this study is:** *"How does the implementation of n logical constraints affect the search space and runtime of Grover’s Algorithm, investigated in the context of a simplified molecular library search?"*

 **Core Objectives:**
-Grover’s Algorithm provides a theoretical quadratic speedup for unstructured search problems where classical alternatives are limited.
-Our research explores the practical boundary of this speedup by *focusing on primary factors:*
+Grover’s Algorithm offers a theoretical quadratic speedup for unstructured search problems.
+This study examines the practical limits of that speedup by focusing on:
-- **Constraint Complexity (*n*):** We investigate how increasing the number of logical filters — such as toxicity, nitrogen presence, molecular size, and the presence of a ring — impacts the construction of the quantum Oracle.
+- **Constraint Complexity *(n)*:** Investigating how increasing logical filters (e.g., toxicity, nitrogen presence, molecular size, ring structure) affects oracle construction and circuit complexity.
-- **Success Probability vs. Efficiency:** While additional constraints narrow the search space, they simultaneously increase circuit depth.
-We aim to identify the threshold where these constraints transition from being helpful filters to becoming a source of "noise" or complication that degrades the probability of a successful search.
+- **Success Probability vs. Efficiency:** While constraints refine the search, they also increase circuit depth and sensitivity to iteration count.
+We identify the point where additional constraints begin to reduce performance.
-- **Technical Context:** To address this question, we utilized a 4-qubit circuit in Qiskit to navigate a dataset of 16 molecules.
-Each molecule is mapped to a unique 4-bit code based on specific biochemical properties.
-This setup allows us to precisely monitor the phenomenon of over-rotation — a state where applying too many Grover iterations (*k*) causes the quantum state vector to rotate past the target solution, effectively "losing" the signal of the correct molecule.
+- **Technical Framework:** A 4-qubit Qiskit implementation was used to search a dataset of 16 molecules encoded as 4-bit strings, enabling controlled observation of algorithm behavior, including over-rotation.
-- **Theoretical Significance:** By finding the precise balance of iterations (*k*) required for varying logical constraints, this research demonstrates how quantum searching can be optimized for identifying viable drug candidates in simplified chemical scenarios.
-Our findings highlight that maintaining accuracy in a quantum search is not just about having more constraints, but about managing the quantum state to avoid signal degradation.
+- **Theoretical Insight:** Results show that optimal performance depends on balancing constraint strictness with the correct number of Grover iterations *(k)*, highlighting the importance of precise amplitude amplification.

 ## Motivation